kippjohnson/website/_pages/about.md

 ---

 <!---
-Research in precision cardiovascular medicine
 ======
 --->

 I use data and machine intelligence to solve important problems in medicine and healthcare.
-I focus especially on chronic cardiovascular and metabolic disease.

-I work at the [Institute for Next Generation Healthcare](http://www.nextgenhealthcare.org/) under the supervision of [Joel Dudley, PhD](https://en.wikipedia.org/wiki/Joel_Dudley).
+I work at the [Institute for Next Generation Healthcare](http://www.nextgenhealthcare.org/) at the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/) under the supervision of [Joel Dudley, PhD](https://en.wikipedia.org/wiki/Joel_Dudley).
+My work focuses especially on chronic cardiovascular and metabolic disease.

 Browse and download my [publications](https://kippjohnson.com/publications/) or use [email](kipp.william.johnson@gmail.com), [LinkedIn](https://www.linkedin.com/in/kippwjohnson/), or [Twitter](https://twitter.com/kippwjohnson) to get in touch with me.
+I am currently accepting consulting work in drug discovery and/or artificial intelligence in healthcare.